freqtrade/technical/README.md

 We will happily add your custom indicators to this repo!
 Just clone this repository and implement your favorite indicator to use with Freqtrade and create a Pull Request.

+Please run both `ruff check .` and `ruff format .` before creating a PR to avoid unnecessary failures in CI.

 Have fun!